AMERICAN RABBIT HOUND ASSOCIATION

 13.

-by the presence of a hound, if the hounds have to be put on the rabbit.
+that is jumped by the presence of a hound, if the hounds have to be put on

-evident that the hounds in pursuit of the rabbit have lost it for 15
+the hounds in pursuit of the rabbit have lost it for 15 seconds, or

-seconds, or more.
-The hounds do not have to shut up barking for 15 seconds
+more.
+The hounds do not have to shut up barking for 15 seconds in the check

-in the check area for it to be considered a check, only lose it to where
+area for it to be considered a check, only lose it to where they cannot make

-they cannot make forward progress with the rabbit for 15 seconds.
-A hound
+forward progress with the rabbit for 15 seconds.
+A hound must claim the

 a.